corto-cristofoli/curve-my-triangle/README.md

 # curve-my-triangle
-CGDI project with Max Royer based on the article *Curved PN Triangles* by Alex VLACHOS, Jörg PETERS, Chas BOYD and Jason L. MITCHELL.
+CGDI project of Corto Cristofoli and Max Royer based on the article *Curved PN Triangles* by Alex VLACHOS, Jörg PETERS, Chas BOYD and Jason L. MITCHELL.

 ## How to compile
 - `cmake -B build` in the root folder